SUMMARY

 There are no start-up costs or fees to open a DAF account.
 Typically, a charitable administration fee and investment management fee are charged to the DAF account based on the value of the assets held in the account.

 Most types of assets held in the DAF account grow tax-free, thereby enabling donors to build an endowment of charitable assets with which to support causes they care about.
+Donations of long-term appreciated publicly traded securities can make a wonderful donation to a DAF.
+As in many jurisdictions no capital gains tax is paid on such donations, donors typically receive a fair market value deduction, and there is no cash flow outlay for the donor.

 Most DAF sponsors accept contributions of cash and publicly traded securities.